junokili/tuktuktours/README.md

 During the build the postgres database was accidentally exposed when intially deployment, so the first heroku app was deleted and a new app, with a new database was created.

+The google API key is exposed, however restrictions are set in the Google Cloud Platform.

+The contact messages are not posted to the database, however it is confirmed thar an email is received at the owner's address.
+The contact app was removed from the admin console to stop internal server errors when trying to access it.

-The google API key is exposed, however restrictions are set in the Google Cloud Platform Further testing of e.g checkout and basket apps would ne required before making this a vaiable e-commerce store.
+Further testing of e.g checkout and basket apps would be required before making this a vaiable e-commerce store.

 ## Deployment